UMWEDU/umw-familyweekend-sync/_pages/registration.md

 published: true
 post_date: 2015-08-05 01:02:52
 ---
+<h2>Online Registration</h2>
-Pre-registration is now available for $29 per family online at: <a href="http://www.alumni.umw.edu/familyweekend2018">www.alumni.umw.edu/familyweekend2018</a>
+Pre-registration is available for $29 per family at: <a href="http://www.alumni.umw.edu/familyweekend2018">www.alumni.umw.edu/familyweekend2018</a>

-Please check in at our registration table Saturday for the latest program updates.
+When you arrive on campus, please check in at our registration table Saturday for the latest program updates.
 If you order lunch tickets in advance, they will be available for pick up at the registration table Saturday.

 <strong>When:</strong> Saturday, September 15, 2018
 <strong>Where:</strong> Ball Circle across from Lee Hall, from 8 a.m.-1 p.m.